tsgates/arch-wiki-markdown/wiki/Software_RAID_and_LVM.md

 Each hard drive will have a 100MB /boot partition, 2048MB /swap partition, and a / partition that takes up the remainder of the disk.

-The boot partition must be RAID1, because GRUB does not have RAID drivers.
+The boot partition must be RAID1; i.e it cannot be striped (RAID0) or RAID5, RAID6, etc..
+This is because GRUB does not have RAID drivers.
 Any other level will prevent your system from booting.
 Additionally, if there is a problem with one boot partition, the boot loader can boot normally from the other two partitions in the /boot array.
-Finally, the partition you boot from must not be striped (i.e.
-RAID5, RAID0).

 Install gdisk

-Since most disk partitioning software does not support GPT (i.e. fdisk, sfdisk) you will need to install gptfdisk to set the partition type of the boot loader partitions.
+Since most disk partitioning software (i.e. fdisk and sfdisk) does not support GPT you will need to install gptfdisk to set the partition type of the boot loader partitions.

 Update the pacman database: